jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 I believe we learn by tinkering, by having the confidence to try something out on our own and see the results.
 By giving our customers the ability to reference a resource whenever they want, they get to really learn it on their own.
-They can watch a video one hundred times in a row, if it will help.
+They can watch a video one hundred times in a row, if that will help.

 They end up feeling more comfortable and confident using our apps, which ultimately results in more doing awesome things.